 Coverdell Fellows receive full tuition (and may receive an additional merit-based stipend to off-set cost of living expenses).
 Estimated cost of living expenses (housing, food, medical, etc.) for 2021-2022 at Yale are approximately $24,000 per year.

 Annual cost of living (estimated)

 Application fee waived?No

-All M.A. students at Jackson are eligible to receive up to $5,000 for unpaid summer internships.
+All M.P.P. students at Jackson are eligible to receive up to $5,000 for unpaid summer internships.
 Since most Jackson summer experiences are international in nature, most Coverdell Fellows complete their 150 hour Coverdell internship requirement during the academic year over the course of their two years.
 Most of our Fellows serve with IRIS (Integrated Refugee & Immigrant Services) in downtown New Haven, CT.